timblair/cflogger/README.markdown

 ### `DBListener`

+> Note: due to [changes introduced in CF 9.0.1](http://forums.adobe.com/thread/699890), if you're using this version or above and are using the `initchecks` feature, you'll also need to provide a valid CF Admin username and password, because accessing the datasources service can now only be performed via the authenticated Admin API.

 Logs messages to a database table.
-Currently MySQL only if the `initchecks` argument is specfied.
+Currently MySQL-only if the `initchecks` argument is specfied.
 Initialisation arguments are:

 * `level` -- the `numeric` log level
 * `dsn` -- the `string` datasource name to write to